MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-shopify.md

     ],
 ```

-For more information see [JSON files](devenv-json-files.md).
+For more information, see [JSON files](devenv-json-files.md).

-### Registering Shopify app
+### Registering the Shopify app

 Begin by joining the [Shopify Partner Program](https://help.shopify.com/partners/about).
-Afterwards, use the **Partner Dashboard** to create the development store and app.
+Afterward, use the **Partner Dashboard** to create the development store and app.

-The steps below lists main points, for specific details refer to Shopify documentation.
+The following are the main steps.
+For specific details, refer to the Shopify documentation.

-1. In the **Shopify Partner Dashboar**, navigate to **Apps**>**All apps** and choose the **Create app** button
+1. In the **Shopify Partner Dashboar**, go to **Apps** > **All apps**, and choose the **Create app** button.
 2. Choose the **Create app manually** button.
-3. Enter the **App name** and choose **Create**.
+3. Enter the **App name**, and choose **Create**.
-4. Navigate to the **Overview** section of created app and make note of **Client credentials**: **Client ID** and **Client secret**.
-You will use this information to access Shopify API.
+4. In the **Overview** section of the app, note the **Client credentials**: **Client ID**, and **Client secret**.
+You'll use this information to access the Shopify API.
-5. Navigate to the **Configuration** section and add **App URL**, some valid url.
+5. In the **Configuration** section, enter a valid URL in the **App URL** field.
-6. Populate **Allowed redirection URL(s)** in following format:`<Server>[:port]/<ServerInstance>/OauthLanding.htm` (e.g. `https://bc-shopify.westeurope.cloudapp.azure.com/BC/OauthLanding.htm` or `https://localhost:48900/BC/OAuthLanding.htm`).
-Exact value depends on configuration of your development environment.
-You can see what your development environment returns by calling [GetDefaultRedirectUrl()](/dynamics365/business-central/application/system-application/codeunit/system.security.authentication.oauth2#getdefaultredirecturl) method of the **OAuth2** system module.
-Also make sure that this URL is reachable.
-If you use container sandbox development environment, consider using the deployment template from [aka.ms/getbc](https://aka.ms/getbc), where you can enable the Let's Encrypt SSL certificate, to ensure that [!INCLUDE [prod_short](../includes/prod_short.md)] in the container is accessible.
+6. Fill in the **Allowed redirection URL(s)** field using the following format:`<Server>[:port]/<ServerInstance>/OauthLanding.htm` (e.g. `https://bc-shopify.westeurope.cloudapp.azure.com/BC/OauthLanding.htm` or `https://localhost:48900/BC/OAuthLanding.htm`).
+The exact value depends on the configuration of your development environment.
+You can see what your development environment returns by calling the [GetDefaultRedirectUrl()](/dynamics365/business-central/application/system-application/codeunit/system.security.authentication.oauth2#getdefaultredirecturl) method of the **OAuth2** system module.
+Also, make sure that this URL is reachable.
+If you use a container sandbox development environment, consider using the deployment template from [aka.ms/getbc](https://aka.ms/getbc), where you can enable the Let's Encrypt SSL certificate to ensure that [!INCLUDE [prod_short](../includes/prod_short.md)] is accessible in the container.
-7. For co-development, as Shopify Connector reads all orders, not only last 60 days, you also need to request access for your app.
-Navigate to the **API access**, choose the **Request access** button in the **Read all order scopes**.
+7. For co-development, because the Shopify Connector reads all orders, and not only orders from the last 60 days, you must request access for your app.
+Go to **API access**, and choose the **Request access** button in **Read all order scopes**.
 The process requires review, which may take some time, so plan in advance.
 For more information, see [Orders permissions](https://shopify.dev/docs/api/usage/access-scopes#orders-permissions).
-You will receive email from Shopify when access is granted.
-You can also check the **API access** section of the  **Shopify Partner dashboard**, you will see message "Your app can access the full order history for a store".
+You'll receive an email from Shopify when access is granted.
+You can also check the **API access** section of the  **Shopify Partner dashboard**.
+You'll see a message, "Your app can access the full order history for a store".

-While in the **Shopify partner admin** consider creating a development store for testing.
-For more infomration, see [Developent Store](/dynamics365/business-central/shopify/shopify-account#development-store).
+While in the **Shopify partner admin**, consider creating a development store for testing.
+For more information, see [Developent Store](/dynamics365/business-central/shopify/shopify-account#development-store).

-### Adjusting Shopify Connector for Co-development
+### Adjusting the Shopify Connector for co-development

 **codeunit 30199 "Shpfy Authentication Mgt."**, path: Apps/W1/Shopify/app/src/Integration/Codeunits/ShpfyAuthenticationMgt.Codeunit.al

-Modify GetClientId and GetClientSecret to return Shopify clent credentials as your app doesn't have access to Azure Key Vault.
-Use Client ID and Client secret from [registered Shoify app](#registering-shopify-app).
+Modify GetClientId and GetClientSecret to return Shopify client credentials because your app doesn't have access to Azure Key Vault.
+Use the Client ID and Client secret from your [registered Shoify app](#registering-shopify-app).

 ```al
     [Scope('OnPrem')]